Joeling-M/Platformer/README.md

 This project requires the java development kit (JDK) to compile and run java code.

-This project can be compiled and run through a terminal by navigating the the folder of THIS file, and then using the commands:
+This project can be compiled and run through a terminal by navigating to the the folder of THIS file, and then using the commands:

 javac --module-path lib\javafx-sdk-11.0.2\lib --add-modules javafx.base,javafx.controls,javafx.fxml,javafx.graphics,javafx.media,javafx.swing,javafx.web game.java